hkk12369/php-html-parser/README.md

 PHP HTML Parser
 ===============

 A simple and efficient DOMDocument based PHP HTML and XML Parser.
-Accepts both css selector and xpath queries to search the document.
-Handles Mal-formed HTML as well.
+It accepts both css selector and xpath queries to search the document and handles malformed HTML as well.

 Example:
 ```php